ItalCad91/MrBrowser/README.md

 ![App Screenshot](./Browser/MrBrowser.gif)

 Here's a glimpse of MrBrowser in action!
-(Link your GIF or video here)